MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

 Overriding onLaidOut
 --------------------

+As soon as a widget is laid out (its position and size set) by its parent, its `onLaidOut()` method is called.
-After a widget is laidOut, the onLaidOut method is called, so, overriding this method is possible to check whether or not the text fits
+So, overriding this method is the best place to check whether or not the text fits.

-Inside of the method ,get the Font from the Style that the widget is using, and then, get the Font
+Inside of the method, get the Font from the Style that the widget is using, and then, get the Font

 .. code-block:: java